 Each set includes two extra length locking pins, as the standard ones you receive with the dumbbells are not long enough when the extra weight is added to both ends.

-Ironmaster pride themselves on the quality of their products and their adjustable dumbbells certainly reflect this.
-Ironmaster have been producing some of the most sought after and respected home gym equipment since 1978.
-There’s no need worry about experience here, with 40’s yrs worth of it, Ironmaster knows what they’re doing when it comes to high-quality home gym equipment.
+Ironmaster pride themselves on the quality of their products, and their adjustable dumbbells certainly reflect this.
+Ironmaster has been producing some of the most sought after and respected home gym equipment since 1978.

-The handles’ diameter is 1.25″ with a medium knurling, coated in chrome, some of you will prefer 1.5″ handle diameter for heavy presses but 1.25″ works and you shouldn’t get any problems, there has been no mention of the 1.25″ handle causing any issues in the many reviews I have read.
+The handles’ diameter is 1.25″ with medium knurling, coated in chrome, some of you will prefer 1.5″ handle diameter for heavy presses, but 1.25″ works and you shouldn’t get any problems.
+There has been no mention of the 1.25″ handle causing any issues in the many reviews I have read.

-Unlike the PVC coated iron plates on some of the other adjustable pairs I have reviewed, the Ironmasters can be dropped, you don’t have to worry about flimsy plastic parts with these dumbbells you can drop from height when training to failure and not worry about harming the dumbbells.
+Unlike the PVC coated iron plates on some of the other adjustable pairs I have reviewed, the Ironmasters can be dropped.
+And you don’t have to worry about flimsy plastic parts with these dumbbells you can drop from height when training to failure and not worry about harming the dumbbells.

-The handles on their own weigh 5lb and feel solid, add the pins weighing 2.5lb each and you get a total empty handle of 10lb, a good weight feeling heavy duty and quality.
+The handles on their own weigh 5lb and feel solid, add the pins weighing 2.5lb each, and you get a total empty handle of 10lb, a good handle weight feeling heavy duty and quality.

-Designed to take up minimal space the dumbbell stand is quick to assemble and is a worthwhile bit of kit to purchase alongside the dumbbells.
-Complete with three shelves there’s easily enough room to accommodate the addition weights from the add-on packs.
+Designed to take up minimal space, the dumbbell stand is quick to assemble and is a good bit of kit to purchase alongside the dumbbells.
+Complete with three shelves, there’s easily enough room to accommodate the additional weights from the add-on packs.

 There is space on top of the stand to keep dumbbells locked and ready for your next session.
 Each shelf is coated with a rubber layer to help prevent the stand from rust.